-NOTE: All guidelines and procedures described in this section apply to regular and special faculty, as appropriate.

-NOTE: A "Request for Personnel Action" shall be used to provide a record of the review at all administrative levels.

-1. Guidelines for Department TPR documents

-- a.
-Individual departments at Clemson University must establish and utilize written procedures and committee structures with defined membership in order to facilitate peer evaluation. - i.
-These written procedures must incorporate attention to "Best Practices for a Performance Review System for Faculty" in Appendix D. - b.
-Departmental regular faculty determine the tenure, promotion and reappointment standards, as well as procedures for electing the TPR committee and the procedures the committee must follow beyond those stipulated in the Faculty Manual. - c.
+- NOTE: All guidelines and procedures described in this section apply to regular and special faculty, as appropriate. - NOTE: A "Request for Personnel Action" shall be used to provide a record of the review at all administrative levels. - 1.
+Guidelines for Department TPR documents, policies and procedures - a.
+Individual departments at Clemson University must establish and utilize written policies, procedures and committee structures with defined membership in order to facilitate peer evaluation. - i.
+These written procedures must comply with the Faculty Manual and incorporate attention to "Best Practices for a Performance Review System for Faculty" in APPENDIX C BEST PRACTICES FOR A PERFORMANCE REVIEW FOR FACULTY. - b.
+Departmental regular faculty determine the tenure, promotion and reappointment standards, as well as procedures for selecting the TPR committee and the procedures the committee must follow beyond those stipulated in the Faculty Manual. - c.
 These standards and procedures will be stipulated in a department's TPR document that is distinct from department or unit bylaws. - d.
 The TPR document containing written policies, procedures, and committee structures must be approved by the regular departmental faculty, department chair, college dean, and Provost. - e.
-Departmental policies must include the following: - i.
-Limiting voting rights on a TPR committee making recommendations concerning tenure to tenured regular faculty members excluding individuals who, as administrators, have input into faculty personnel decisions such as appointment, tenure, and promotion. - ii.
-Limiting voting rights on a TPR committee making a recommendation concerning promotion to rank or appointment at a rank to regular faculty with equivalent or higher rank.

-- iii.
-The TPR committee must have a minimum of three members - (1) When three-member composition is not possible given the size of a department use the procedures outlined in CHAPTER IV D. 2. a.ii.

-f.
-Departmental procedures for peer evaluation

-- i.
-Departmental procedures for peer evaluation shall be in writing and shall be available to the faculty, the chair, the dean, and the Provost. - ii.
-To the maximum extent possible, the procedures followed and criteria used shall be explicit. - g.
-TPR committees shall solicit recommendations from senior lecturer(s) in a manner consistent with the unit's bylaws and TPR documents in the reappointment review of lecturers, the promotion review of lecturers to senior lecturers, and the reappointment review of senior lecturers.
+Departmental policies must include the following requirements for TPR committee structure: - i.
+TPR committees shall be composed as defined in the department TPR document, subject to the restriction that committee members shall not be appointed by the department chair. - ii.
+Limiting voting rights on a TPR committee making recommendations concerning tenure to tenured regular faculty members excluding individuals who, as administrators, have input into faculty personnel decisions such as appointment, tenure, and promotion. - iii.
+Limiting voting rights on a TPR committee making a recommendation concerning promotion to rank or appointment at a rank to regular faculty with equivalent or higher rank. - iv.
+The TPR committee must have a minimum of three members - (1) When three-member composition is not possible given the size of a department, use the procedures outlined in CHAPTER V D. 2. a.ll. - f.
+Departmental procedures for peer evaluation - i.
+Departmental procedures for peer evaluation shall be in writing in the TPR document and shall be available to the faculty, the chair, the dean, and the Provost. - (1) To the maximum extent possible, the procedures followed and criteria used shall be explicit. - g.
+TPR committees shall solicit recommendations from senior lecturer(s) in a manner consistent with the TPR documents in the reappointment review of lecturers, the promotion review of lecturers to senior lecturers, and the reappointment review of senior lecturers.
+Similarly, TPR committees shall solicit recommendations from principal lecturer(s) in a manner consistent with the TPR documents in the reappointment review of senior lecturers, the promotion review of senior lecturers to principal lecturers, and the reappointment review of principal lecturers.